 24. DNFBP - regulation, supervision and monitoring PC Unable to access implementation of the AML/CFT Regulations and Code due to its recent enactment.
-The examiners noted that guidance and directives were in practice not issued to all companies and persons in the financial sector of Montserrat.
+The recent of the FSC is The examiners noted that guidance and directives were in practice not issued to all companies and persons in the financial sector of Montserrat.
 The appropriate authorities should ensure that the guidance and codes are disseminated to the industry.
 Following registration of all-Non-Financial Service providers the FSC will establish a list of registrants for disseminating relevant guidance notes and directives.
 All prescribed service providers have been provided with a hard and/or soft copy of the AML/CT Regulations and AML/CFT Code 2010 with guidance.
 To date the FSC has registered a number of DNFBPs under the provisions of the AML/CFT Regulations and is currently processing applications for registration.
-All regulated entities in the financial sector of Montserrat now receive guidance and directives including, banks, the building society, the credit union, insurance companies and the money services providers.
-(See details in appendix 14) The Gap is closed. • The resources of the FSC is inadequate to enable it to effectively supervise the DNFBP sector.
+All regulated entities in the financial sector of Montserrat now receive guidance and directives including, banks, the building society, the credit union, insurance companies and the money services providers.(See details in appendix 14) The Gap is closed.
+The resources of the FSC is inadequate to enable it to effectively supervise the DNFBP sector.
 The FSC has increased its staffing capacity to effectively supervise the DNFBPs.
-In addition there has been a reduction in the number of licensed international banks since evaluation of the jurisdiction which has created more capacity to supervise other regulated activities.
-25. Guidelines & Feedback PC The RA/FCAU has not provided consistent feedback on suspicious transaction reports filed by financial institutions.
+In addition there has been a reduction in the number of licensed international banks since evaluation of

+25. Guidelines & Feedback PC The DA/ECAII has not provided the jurisdiction which has created more capacity to supervise other regulated activities. • The RA/FCAU has now introduced a 25.
+Guidelines & Feedback PC The RA/FCAU has not provided consistent feedback on suspicious transaction reports filed by financial institutions.
 No advisories or reports relating to STRs, statistics, current trends or typologies have been published or issued to service providers.
 Unable to assess effectiveness guidelines because of their recent implementation.
 The deficiencies noted for Rec.
 25 at Section 3.7 and 3.10 of this Report also apply to DNFBPs.
 The RA/FCAU should provide consistent feedback on suspicious transaction reports filed to financial institutions.
 The RA/FCAU has now introduced a procedure to provide feedback periodically to persons who have submitted suspicious transaction reports.
 The RA alongside the FSC provides feedback by way of letters to the financial institutions indicating the status of the STR with the RA The RA provides feedback to financial institutions following receipt of reported STRs.
 Following investigation of STRs further correspondence the RA information the financial institutions of the outcome of the analysis/investigations.
 The process is ongoing.
 This action on the part of the jurisdiction has the effect of closing this gap.